Momentum for Change Lighthouse Activities

-The 2016 Momentum for Change Lighthouse Activities are shining examples of climate change action underway around the world.
-Each of the 13 activities touches on one of three areas: action that fosters women’s leadership, action that unlocks climate finance and action that uses ICT solutions.
-Together, the 2016 Lighthouse Activities are helping communities, cities, businesses, governments and institutions move towards a low-carbon, highly resilient future.
+2017 Momentum for Change Lighthouse Activities are shining examples of climate change action underway around the world.
+Each of the 19 activities touches on one of four areas: action that fosters women’s leadership, action that unlocks climate finance, action that uses ICT solutions, action that balances the need for both human health and a healthy planet and action that achieved climate neutrality.
+Together, the 2017 Lighthouse Activities are helping communities, cities, businesses, governments and institutions move towards a low-carbon, highly resilient future.

 Winning activities include:

 - A women-led, eco-fashion business that addresses climate change by recycling fabric waste to produce clothing collections, while providing jobs for disadvantaged female workers;

 - A partnership between TerraCycle, SUEZ, and Procter & Gamble that removes plastic from beaches and uses it to create shampoo bottles made with 25% of the reclaimed beach plastic;

 - The leading British retailer Marks & Spencer, who implemented a sustainable strategy that allowed them to achieve carbon neutrality for worldwide operations in 2014.

 Other winners include a financial corporation in South Africa that leveraged private-sector capital to develop and construct the world’s first large-scale concentrated solar power plant; a credit card company in South Korea where users are rewarded with points when they act sustainably; and, an easy-to-use ICT tool to help farmers make climate-smart decisions in Colombia and Honduras.

 Further winners include the first winery in California to operate on 100% renewable energy, and a company that brings solar energy to remote medical centers in Africa, which in turn helps save lives during childbirth.